feefladder/dfinder-app/readme.md

 ### quick serve
 This is useful so that you don't have to build a Docker container every time.
+Alternatively, you could also run the nginx server with normal settings...
 Make sure to change back when committing, or building a container:
 #### Run the backend:
 uncomment in dfinder-app/dfinder-app/main.py: